dotnet/aspnetcore/test/AutobahnTestClient/ReadMe.txt

-﻿This test server is for use in testing client side implementations of the WebSocekt protocol.
+This test server is for use in testing client side implementations of the WebSocekt protocol.
 It is currently implemented to test
-Microsoft.AspNet.WebSockets.Client.WebSocketClient and System.Net.WebSockets.ClientWebSocket.
+Microsoft.AspNetCore.WebSockets.Client.WebSocketClient and System.Net.WebSockets.ClientWebSocket.

 See http://autobahn.ws/ to download and install the test framework.